Do you need a Clinton Township Divorce Lawyer?

 Our divorce lawyer Clinton Township knows divorces are emotional and challenging which can lead to potential poor judgment calls.
 Not only are you not in the right frame of mind for a healthy, stable relationship, but it can also affect your legal standing in the divorce.

 If you are considering a divorce, don’t deal with the matter alone.
 Seeking the advice of an experienced divorce lawyer is always the best course of action.
-Call us today at 586-737-7200 to find out how our Clinton Township lawyers can help you.

 Scott J. Sumner, J.D. was born in Macomb County, Michigan and attended Utica Community Schools before graduating from Michigan State University (1986) and Michigan State College of Law (1989), previously Detroit College of Law (DCL).

 Frequently Asked Questions for Divorce Lawyer Clinton Township

 Will my spouse or I have to be served with Divorce papers?